phomc/tensai/specs/Keybinding API.md

    - "Already-registered" means there was a successful registration made by whatever server-side mod (plugin) using Tensai.
 It is possible to listen to its state updates.
 However, the key-binding behaviour and how the state update will return is defined by the very-first mod (plugin).
    - This is the only server-side error
 2. Status = 0: Client rejected
-   - The keybinding is not conflicted, and might be successfully registered.
-However, the client rejects the registration of the key.
+   - The keybinding was not conflicted, and might be registered.
+However, the client rejected the registration of the key.
 3. Status = 1: Key duplicated
-   - KeyBinding.RegisterStatus.KEY_DUPLICATED means the key-binding is conflicted with another one registered by the Minecraft client or other client-side mods.
+   - KeyBinding.RegisterStatus.KEY_DUPLICATED means the key-binding was conflicted with another one registered by the Minecraft client or other client-side mods.
 Key-capturing is unavailable.
 4. Status = 2: Key enforced
-   - KeyBinding.RegisterStatus.CAPTURE_ENFORCED is the same as KeyBinding.RegisterStatus.KEY_DUPLICATED except that key-capturing is forced to be operable.
+   - KeyBinding.RegisterStatus.CAPTURE_ENFORCED is the same as KeyBinding.RegisterStatus.KEY_DUPLICATED except that key-capturing was forced to be operable.
 5. Status = 3: Success
-   - The keybinding is successfully registered in client-side.
+   - The keybinding was successfully registered in client-side.

 ## Networking